craftgen/craftgen/apps/core/src/worker/README.md

 ## NodeJS Support

-In theory, (almost) all the API we define here is NodeJS worker compatible.
+In theory, (almost) all the API we define here is NodeJS worker compatible so we can load the entry into a Node worker and fire it up.
 However, this is not tested yet.
 Only `importScripts` require a [polyfill](https://github.com/JamesJansson/importScripts/blob/master/importscripts.js).

 Extra: